16n-faderbank/16n-faderbank.github.io/index.md

 ## How do I get one?

-16n is not finished yet.
+16n is nearly finished!

+The **first release** will be entirely open source: all the files to make the case, circuit boards, and firmware, for your own version.
+You'll have to source all the parts yourself.
+If you know what an "Ornament and Crime" synth module is: it's a bit like that.
+And of course, you'll be able to make your own modifications and customisations.

-When it’s ready, the plan is that you’ll be able to buy a built 16n.
+There's a plan that one day you’ll be able to buy a built 16n.
 It’ll be totally assembled and ready to use, with all the firmware installed.
 It will have an aluminium top and bottom, and be a hair smaller than the prototypes you may have seen.
 This is likely - but not for sure - to be a limited run.

-Once the open-source files are available, you could also build your own if you wanted - or make your own modifications.
+There may be other options in the future.

-## But I have seen it on the internet, on somebody's Instagram or similar?
+## But I have seen it on the internet, on somebody's Instagram or on Youtube?

 You may well have done.
 A few people - Tom, Sean, Brendon, and some friends and colleagues - have prototypes.
 The versions they are using are very much prototypes.
 The final version may not look the same or be made of the same materials.